Your dispute is referred to FairClaims and you are sent a sign-up link.

 About your hearing:

-You may join your hearing virtually to share your side of the dispute.
-You are welcome to turn the video off, but the arbitrator will need to hear you.
+You may join your hearing via phone to share your side of the dispute.
+We do suggest muting yourself when you are not talking, as the arbitrator will need to hear both sides clearly.
 If you do not attend the hearing, the arbitrator will continue on and hear from the other people who are present.
 The arbitrator will still take into account all of the evidence submitted before and after the hearing, not just the statements made at the hearing.